 Uh oh, it’s coming up to Christmas, and you know that what means don’t you?
-That’s right lots of spending money, socializing, buying gifts and some super excited kids.
+That’s right lots of spending money, socializing, looking for cool things to buy with 300 dollars on Novelty Street and some super excited kids.
 While many of these things can be really fun, they can also be a little grating on the nerves from time to time too.
 That is why it’s always in your best interest to get as ahead with your Christmas planning as possible.
 To do this follow the four strategies below, and you too could actually have a Christmas that you enjoy this year, rather than one that is exhausting.

 Strategy 1: Christmas corner

 The first strategy is to get what is known as a Christmas corner built up, way before the festive period starts.
 A Christmas corner is a store of food and drink items for the festivities that you can build piece by piece.
 That means you go shopping in November and December and buy one or two bits along with your normal shop.
 Then you save yourself the stress and expenses of a huge Christmas shop just before the big day.

 While we moms often can’t wait to get the family altogether during the festive season, their reactions can sometimes be a little disappointing.
 Especially if you have bored or moody kids that just want to sit with their headphones on!

 Get around this problem by setting a tradition of playing family games at festive celebrations.
 The sillier, the better.
 Just a minute suggestions like the ones at https://www.thechaosandtheclutter.com/archives/family-fun-night-minute-to-win-it are great, as no one can keep a straight face when playing.
 Although more traditional board games like the one suggested at https://www.thespruce.com/best-family-board-games-4151145 can work just as well to bring the family together.